-People in Kirklees experience a high quality, clean and green environment
+People in Kirklees enjoy a high quality, clean and green environment

 Our built and natural environment contributes to people's quality of life and makes the district a more attractive place in which to live and invest.
-We want to connect people and places, improve air quality and be resilient in the face of extreme weather, as well as helping people reduce waste and recycle more.
+We want to connect people and places, improve air quality and green infrastructure and be resilient in the face of extreme weather events and climate change, as well as helping people reduce waste and recycle more.

 What we're aiming to achieve

 - Well planned places and sustainable communities.

 - People have access to greenspaces, including appropriate sports and leisure opportunities.

 - Address the Climate Emergency in Kirklees and work towards achieving the 'net-zero' carbon emission target for 2038.